V2G-liberty/addon-v2g-liberty/v2g-liberty/DOCS.md

 7. The add-on page opens, click the `Install` button to install the add-on.
 This might take quite a while as several files have to be copied.
 8. Consider activating `Watch dog` and `Automatic update`.

+Before proceeding to start the add-on a little more configuration is needed.
+You'll need to edit two .yaml files.
+For this guide we use the File Editor add-on, you can use another one if you prefer.

+9. The Start the File Editor add-on `settings > add-ons > File Editor`.
+10. Open `secrets.yaml` and add this text and edit the location, elevation and timezone settings:
+       ```yaml
+        #############   V2G LIBERTY CONFIGURATION  #############
+        # Provide the coordinates of your location.
+        # E.g. for the Netherlands typical values are: lat.
+52.xxxxxx,  lon.
+4.xxxxxx
+        ha_latitude: 0
+        ha_longitude: 0

+        # Elevation in meters
+        ha_elevation: 0

+        # Provide your timezone, e.g. Europe/Amsterdam, Europe/Greenwich, Australia/Sidney
+        ha_time_zone: Europe/Amsterdam
+        ```
-9. Click `Start` to get the V2G Liberty add-on going.<br>
+11. Click `Start` to get the V2G Liberty add-on going.<br>
    Have a look at the logs (most right tab on top of the page) to see if all went well.
    The last line should say something like:

    `s6-rc: info: service legacy-services successfully started`.

-Now the add-on needs to be configured before finishing the installation.
+Now you can move on to the last part: the configuration.

 ## Configuration

-If you've upgraded from an earlier version of V2G Liberty (also with the manual installation) you can normally skip the configuration steps.
+If you've upgraded from an earlier version of V2G Liberty (also with the manual installation) you can normally skip steps 1 to 4.

-You'll need to edit some .yaml files, here we use the File Editor add-on, you can use another one if you prefer.

-1. Start the File Editor add-on `settings > add-ons > File Editor`.
+1. Go to the File Editor add-on `settings > add-ons > File Editor`.
-2. Open `v2g_liberty_example_configuration.yaml` and paste this text:
+2. Open `configuration.yaml` and add this text:
    ```yaml
    homeassistant:
      packages: